Fabrik/Joomla-35-php7-docker-compose/readme.md

 Introduction
 -------------

-This project aims to provide a server environment for testing the Joomla 3.5 beta2 release and Fabrik.
+This project aims to provide a server environment for testing Joomla 3.5 release and Fabrik.
 It consists of

 * Vagrantfile - for windows users to boot to docker
 * docker-compose.yml - A docker compose file describing the test server